murli1998/AmazonClone/README.md

 # Amazon Homepage Clone: Bringing the E-Commerce Giant to Your Browser
 Developed a cloned website of Amazon using HTML and CSS.

-Amazon Homepage Clone: Bringing the E-Commerce Giant to Your Browser

 Welcome to the Amazon Homepage Clone - a meticulously crafted replica of the world-renowned e-commerce platform's homepage, built entirely using HTML and CSS.
 This project aims to recreate the familiar interface and functionality of Amazon's homepage, providing users with a familiar browsing experience right in their web browser.

 # Key Features: